 How to Set Up A Homeschool Classroom #2: What Are Our Problem Areas?

-Another thing that will be super helpful in your classroom organization makeover is to think about your problem areas.
+Before you get to fun homeschooling decorating ideas for your DIY homeschool room, another thing that will be super helpful in your classroom organization makeover is to think about your problem areas and homeschool room basics.

 Before the redo, our homeschool area issues were: